jvns/linux-wizard-project/content/talking-to-your-os.markdown

 This is amazing because when I write programs, my program doesn't need to understand how a hard drive works to read a file.
 But how do I ask the operating system to do work for me?
-The answer: ★★★ system calls ★★★!
+The answer: ★ SYSTEM CALLS ★!

 System calls are basically your operating system's interface.
 Want to open a file?
 Use the `open` system call!
-Want to read from that file?
+Want to read from the file you just opened?
 It's just a `read` away!